The Art Of Setting Boundaries

 When I was in my late teens, I was attending a Christian church that in hindsight, was (and still is) teaching minimalist concepts as it relates to a relationship with the Lord.
 I'm not going to go all religious and spiritual on you, but my time at that church and with that group of people had a profound impact on my ability to prioritize and simplify my life.
 It was in my late teens that the art of setting boundaries began to truly set in.
 I was struggling to keep up physically, mentally, and emotionally with the life I started to build outside of the comfort of my parents' home and it soon became clear that I was simply surviving and not thriving.

 Learning how to set boundaries for myself was one of the most beneficial things I could have ever done.
 It's a skill that I have honed over time and feel has been beneficial to my mental and emotional health, my marriage, and my relationships with family and friends.
+(I write more about setting boundaries in my e-course).
 Here's what I've learned over the past several years about setting boundaries: